buhfur/ConfigFiles/notes/firewall.md

 * Connected fortigate internal2 to port 4 on dumb switch

+* Created specific service for proxmox web ui and jellyyfin web ui

+* Changed services in Virtual Ip's from "ALL" to "proxmox-webui" and "jellyfin-webui" respectively

 ## IPv4 Policy

 * Changed Name to "LAN to WAN "